amgharhind/Hate-Speech-Detection-in-Darija/README.md

 The project follows a structured methodology to optimize the model for the task:

 1.  **Darija-Specific Preprocessing:** A dedicated notebook (`hate-speech-detection-marbert-v2_preprocessing.ipynb`) handles the cleaning and preparation of Darija text data to make it suitable for the MARBERT model.
-2.  **MARBERT Fine-Tuning:** The project fine-tunes the MARBERTv2 model on the preprocessed hate speech dataset.
+2.  **MARBERT Fine-Tuning:** The project fine-tunes the `MARBERT` model on the preprocessed hate speech dataset.

 ## Technology